 Death’s-head Hawkmoth Facts

-- Firstly, this is the eye-catching Lepidoptera known as the Death’s-head Hawkmoth.
-Most notably, though, the term serves as the common name for a total of three species within the genus Acherontia.
+- Distinctively, the eye-catching common name for this amazing Lepidoptera remains that of the Death’s-head Hawkmoth.
+Perhaps most notably of all, though, the unusual term actually serves as the common name for a total of three species placed within the genus Acherontia.

-- Secondly, all three varieties form relatively rapid fliers.
-In fact, one of them, the Acherontia atropis, remains the fastest known moth on earth.
-That’s because individuals can reach speeds of up to 30 mph (48 kph).
+- All three recognized varieties also evolved as relatively rapid fliers.
+In point of fact, one of them, the Acherontia atropis, constitutes the fastest known moth on the entire planet.
+That’s because individuals of that species have the ability to reach speeds reaching up to 30 mph (48 kph).

 Related Articles